pixashot/docs/core-concepts/index.md

 ## Architecture Overview

-Pixashot's architecture is built around a unique single-context model that maximizes performance and resource efficiency.
+Pixashot's architecture is built around a single-context model that maximizes performance and resource efficiency.
 Here's how the system fits together:

 ```mermaid
 graph TD